 Like most fruits and vegetables, habanero peppers have a relatively short shelf life unless you employ an effective method for preserving them.
 Of the many methods available, dehydrating habanero peppers is a great long-term option.

 After harvesting your habaneros, you have to decide how you will use them.
-By dehydrating the peppers, you remove the one component that is most likely to spoil them over time: water.
+By dehydrating the peppers, you’ll remove the one component that is most likely to spoil them over time: moisture.

-However, the trick is to dehydrate them in the right way so that you and your family can enjoy the peppers for months to come.
+However, the trick is to dehydrate them in the right way so that you can enjoy the peppers for months to come.
 In this article, we’ll help you learn how to properly dry habaneros for long-term storage.

 Skip Ahead: